-IGNORES FINANCING IMPLICATIONS

-- Paul Singer plans to immediately break Hess into two pieces, the U.S. unconventional resource spin entity, "ResourceCo," and the remaining Hess assets, "InternationalCo," both of which we believe would have higher financing costs and limited financial flexibility - Due to the 3-4 year cash flow deficit that Singer's ResourceCo would incur, the spun out entity would not be able to assume any of Hess' existing debt.
+IGNORES FINANCING IMPLICATIONS Paul Singer plans to immediately break Hess into two pieces, the U.S. unconventional resource spin entity, "ResourceCo," and the remaining Hess assets, "InternationalCo," both of which we believe would have higher financing costs and limited financial flexibility Due to the 3-4 year cash flow deficit that Singer's ResourceCo would incur, the spun out entity would not be able to assume any of Hess' existing debt.
 Even without any initial debt, Singer's ResourceCo would likely be a sub-investment grade credit with limited stand-alone debt capacity.
-As a result, ResourceCo's ability to fund growth in the Bakken and hence realize future value for Hess shareholders would be harmed - If Singer's ResourceCo were to be spun debt free, Singer's InternationalCo would be forced to assume all of Hess'existing debt and therefore restrict InternationalCo's financial flexibility, future growth rate, and ability to return cash to shareholders

-IGNORES TAX CONSEQUENCES

-- Paul Singer ignores the tax consequences of separating Hess into Singer's ResourceCo and InternationalCo - Bakken capital spending generates substantial excess tax deductions that are used to offset taxable income generated by other U.S. assets - Singer's ResourceCo would be generating unused tax deductions and InternationalCo would be paying taxes on otherwise shielded income - Singer's InternationalCo would remain a U.S. domiciled entity with a majority of cash flow generated from foreign assets, reducing the tax efficiency of funding growth and returning cash to shareholders
+As a result, ResourceCo's ability to fund growth in the Bakken and hence realize future value for Hess shareholders would be harmed If Singer's ResourceCo were to be spun debt free, Singer's InternationalCo's financial flexibility, future growth rate, and ability to return cash to shareholders IGNORES TAX CONSEQUENCES Paul Singer ignores the tax consequences of separating Hess into Singer's ResourceCo and InternationalCo Bakken capital spending generates substantial excess tax deductions that are used to offset taxable income generated by other U.S. assets Singer's ResourceCo would be generating unused tax deductions and InternationalCo would be paying taxes on otherwise shielded income Singer's InternationalCo would remain a U.S. domiciled entity with a majority of cash flow generated from foreign assets, reducing the tax efficiency of funding growth and returning cash to shareholders